 Our Curriculum

 Carpe Diem Education programs emphasize hands-on, experiential learning.
 This means instead of sitting in a classroom, you will gain knowledge and understanding of the world through cultural immersion, experiential activities, and working alongside local partners and communities.
+You will understand first hand the stories of those primarily affected by climate change, and how they are working to mitigate its impacts in real-world terms.

 Whether milking cows on a farm in New Zealand, doing project-based work alongside university students in Vietnam, bargaining for a rickshaw ride in New Delhi, or practicing your Spanish skills on the streets of Quito, your days during semester will be filled with real life, concrete experiences that result in embodied knowledge and ever-increasing confidence in your ability to navigate the world.